Last updated: 14 September 2020

 We are now patrolling car parks across the Lake District National Park daily and will update the status on each visit.
 If a car park is red, please do not travel to this area, choose somewhere less busy, you might discover a great new place to enjoy!

-Most public toilets are now open.
+Nearly all public toilets are now open.

 Please know your own capabilities on the water and do not place yourself or others at risk.